 - CAPIC was founded in part to address the needs of smaller, often county-based, publicly-funded internship agencies who could not afford the stipend or accreditation fees required for APA-accreditation, while maintaining training quality.
 The majority of CAPIC internships are located in community-based clinics, where they address the needs of traditionally underserved and underrepresented communities and populations.

-- Over the past 25 years, over twelve thousand (12,000) interns have been trained at CAPIC internships who are serving the profession and mental health clients in communities in California.
+- Over the past 25 years, over twelve thousand (12,000) interns have been trained at CAPIC internships which are serving the profession and mental health clients in communities in California.
 These CAPIC alumni now serve in a multitude of roles, including deans and directors of training at APA-accredited doctoral academic programs, training directors of doctoral and postdoctoral internships, chief psychologists in psychiatric hospitals, Kaiser hospitals, state and federal prisons, and many more such positions.
+Many CAPIC alumni are also licensed and serving as psychologists in other states.

 - In 2005, CAPIC hosted a national conference on the Half-Time Internship in Berkeley, CA, which led to the adoption of the halftime internship model nation-wide.
 Currently, roughly half of CAPIC’s internships are half-time, and the other half are full-time, while less than 10% of APA-accredited and APPIC-member internships are half-time.
 The results of this conference were memorialized in the following paper: